espnet/espnet-tts-sample/layout/google_colab.md

 1. Go to [Google colab][colab] (created by [Github][github])
 2. Run "0.
 Installation"
 3. Run "3.
 Demonstration of the use of pretrained models"
+\* The recommended browser for Google colab: Google Chrome

 Please modify the option about tts model
 Before: `!../../../utils/synth_wav.sh --models ljspeech.fastspeech.v1 example.txt`